-The research was supported by four of our members:
+This research project was supported by six of our members:

 How did we carry out the project?

 We carried out surveys and interviews asking questions like:

 - How autonomous are your groups and branches?What problems arise with identity and control?

 - What problems arise with identity and control?

 - How are your groups and branches financed?

 - How does technology impact on member networks?